abhijithmuthyala/react-explorations/elements-as-props.md

 }
 ```

 The alert from `ExpensiveComponent` will appear every single time `ParentComponent` re-renders.
-This happens despite the fact that the `slot` element is *referentially stable* between re-renders and is thus a direct contradiction to our original assumtion.
+This happens despite the fact that the `slot` *element* is forced to be *referentially stable* between re-renders.
+This observation is thus a contradiction to our original assumtion.

 #### Example 2

-This time, let's create a new element reference in every render, but memoize the element's props object.
+This time, let's create a new *element* reference in every render, but memoize the *element*'s *props* object.

 ```js
 function ParentComponent() {